On this page

 You can apply for subsidies for a new designation for monuments such as churches, industrial buildings, schools, farm sheds, monasteries and castles under the Subsidy Scheme Stimulation New Use of Monuments (Subsidieregeling stimulering herbestemming monumenten).

 Restoration and energy saving measures

 For the restoration of listed buildings that are not houses, such as factories or churches, you can apply for a low-interest loan to the National Restoration Fund.
-As of 1 June 2017 owners of a listed house can apply for a single loan with regard to restoration and energy saving measures.
+Owners of a listed house can apply for a single loan with regard to restoration and energy saving measures.

 When do you qualify?

 The conditions vary for each monument and for each scheme.